High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Conclusions

-By probing this underexplored region of parameter space, our study adds new empirical constraints on the occurrence and properties of warm giants and sub-Neptunes, which are critical for testing theories of planet formation and migration.
-In particular, TOI-4507\,b and TOI-3457\,b enlarge the scarce sample of warm giants with multi-month orbits, likely formed beyond the snow line and migrated inward at early times.
+This study highlights the crucial role of near-polar, ground-based facilities like ASTEP \citep{Guillot2015,Crouzet2020} in the follow-up of long-period transiting TOIs, demonstrating its ability to refine planetary parameters in ways complementary to space-based missions such as TESS \citep{Ricker2015}.
+The five candidates analysed in this work are TOI-4507.01, TOI-4404.01, TOI-2404.02\,/\,.03, TOI-3457.01 and TOI-707.01, all with orbital periods longer than one month, a regime where confirming transit events becomes increasingly challenging.\footnote{Two of these systems also host potential inner planets, TOI-2404.01 and TOI-707.02.
+Although our campaign focused on periods longer than one month, we assess their preliminary statistical validation using TESS photometry and direct imaging in Section~\ref{sec:validation}.} ASTEP’s nearly uninterrupted monitoring during the Antarctic dark season offers a key advantage for long-period exoplanets.
+Darkness sets in from March and becomes continuous from May to mid-August, enabling extended, nearly uninterrupted coverage of transits.
+Its continuous observations provide crucial data to track these rare events with high precision.
+Such coverage is unmatched by other ground-based observatories at lower latitudes, highlighting the unique scientific value of Antarctic facilities for exoplanet research.
+While three candidates were statistically validated as planets in an underexplored regime (warm giants TOI-4507\,b and TOI-3457\,b, warm sub-Neptune TOI-707\,b), the other two were found to be most consistent with eclipsing binaries (TOI-2404 and TOI-4404) based on our data and analyses.
+By probing this underexplored region of parameter space, our study adds new empirical constraints on the occurrence and properties of warm giants and sub-Neptunes, which are critical for testing theories of planet formation and migration \citep[]{Dawson2018,Fortney2021}.
+In particular, TOI-4507\,b and TOI-3457\,b enlarge the scarce sample of warm giants with multi-month orbits, likely formed beyond the snow line and migrated inward at early times \citep[]{Pollack1996,Lin1996}.
 Their cooler environments and weaker tidal forces make them valuable probes of whether migration was governed by smooth disk processes or by high-eccentricity dynamical pathways.
-TOI-707\,b, instead, belongs to the poorly explored population of warm sub-Neptunes, whose internal structure and volatile content remain debated, and whose long period and moderate irradiation make it a rare opportunity to test whether such planets retain extended H/He envelopes or instead evolve into water-rich super-Earths.
+TOI-707\,b, instead, belongs to the poorly explored population of warm sub-Neptunes, whose internal structure and volatile content remain debated \citep[]{Raymond2022}, and whose long period and moderate irradiation make it a rare opportunity to test whether such planets retain extended H/He envelopes or instead evolve into water-rich super-Earths \citep[]{Zeng2019}.
 By extending the frontier of long-period transiting planets and offering benchmarks for theories of formation and evolution, these results underscore ASTEP’s contribution in refining planetary parameters while validating these precious needles in the haystack of false positives that are otherwise challenging to follow-up.